BrianWilkinsFL/open-hamclock-backend/README.md

 # open-hamclock-backend
-Open Source HamClock Backend Replacement.
+Open Source and Faithful HamClock Backend Replacement.
 This is a community project and no relation to the creator of HamClock Elwood Downey, WB0OEW, ecdowney@clearskyinstitute.com SK

+I wish the Downey family my deepest condolences.

 # License
 MIT - this is free.
 Not for commercial use